Real Property Associates Blog

 When Should You Accept Rent Prepayment?

-Some of the most common reasons why you may want to consider allow a tenant to pay rent in advance are:
+Some of the most common reasons why you may want to consider allowing a tenant to pay rent in advance are:

 • To ease the rent collection process: If you have not partnered with a Seattle property management company, you may want to ease the rent collection process by asking for upfront rent payments.
 That said, you'll need to work with an excellent accountant to keep track of things if you choose this method.